This post contains affiliate links. As an Amazon associate, I may earn a commission from any qualifying links (at no additional cost to you).

-We unfortunately did not have access to such a chest on the day it made sense to do the activity, so I settled for a nifty box with nice packaging that we had received a delivery in.
+We unfortunately did not have access to such a chest the first time we did this activity, so I settled for a nifty box with nice packaging that we had received a delivery in.
 It worked just fine 🙂

 Then, decide what you want to actually put in the box!
 You could add some coins and jewels for a more authentic feel.
 I thought it would be fun to put some new toys (they don’t need to be pirate themed toys but I couldn’t help myself) inside that my little guy could play with after the treasure hunt.
 Or, do a combination of both!

 Don’t feel like you need to go out of your way to buy something specifically for the treasure hunt.
-I did buy some new cute pirate themed things but mainly purchased things I was already planning on getting (new sidewalk chalk, water balloons, sparklers) and hid them until it was treasure hunt time!
-I also threw in a few unusual looking gold coins that I had around the house.
+I mainly purchased things I was already planning on getting (new sidewalk chalk, water balloons, sparklers) and hid them until it was treasure hunt time.
+We also threw in some pretend jewels and coins!

-If you are wanting to save time and purchase a treasure chest, this hinged chest with a secret compartment, eyepatch, bandana, gold coins, and a handy loot bag seems like one of the best options out there!
+If you are wanting to save time and purchase a treasure chest, this hinged chest with a secret compartment, eyepatch, bandana, gold coins, and a handy loot bag is pretty awesome!

 If you have any pirate garb or props, have the kids grab those before heading out!
-Try hats, bandannas, eye patches, swords, telescopes, etc. Getting dressed up and in character can be half the fun.
-I have fond memories role playing as a kid and I think it’s a great imagination stimulant for our kids especially if they’ve been doped up on screens for too long!
+Try hats, bandannas, eye patches, swords, telescopes, etc. And every good pirate captain has an exotic pet monkey, parrot, or snake!
+Getting dressed up and in character can be half the fun.
+I have fond memories role playing as a kid and I think it’s a great imagination stimulant for our kids!

 We actually hid all of our costumes and props since my little dude didn’t know about the treasure hunt beforehand.
-Whether you choose to surprise them with the map first or the costumes first, just remember to have fun and be present with your kids and not get too caught up in our perfect adult plans for this activity 🙂
+Whether you choose to surprise them with the map first or the costumes first, just remember to have fun and be present with your kids rather than getting caught up in making everything perfect!

 - rocks or tree stumps to walk on top of (or jump too if your kids are older)